Home

 A Quick Overview

 So, what is a mortgage broker and why should I use one?
-Perhaps you are already familiar with obtaining mortgage broker loans.
-If not, this "what is a mortgage broker" page may be a big help to you.
+Perhaps you are already familiar with obtaining broker loans.
+If not, this page may be a big help to you.

 If you aren't, I'd like to enlighten you.
-My wife and I first started using a mortgage broker years ago and have never looked back since.
+My wife and I first started using a this service years ago and have never looked back since.

 When we lived in Dartmouth, Nova Scotia, we used Rod MacInnis from The Mortgage Centre.